Understanding Hotel Policies for Minors in the UK

 What should 17-year-olds consider when booking accommodation?

-They should verify age requirements before booking, consider youth hostels as the primary option, have photo ID ready, and get written confirmation if a traditional hotel agrees to accept them.
+Focus on youth hostels first.
+Always have a photo ID ready, and secure written confirmation if a traditional hotel agrees to make an exception for you.

 What are some tips for 17-year-olds booking accommodation?